 You should also know that individual acts of shoplifting may be aggregated so that the sum of the thefts dictate the grade of shoplifting offense.
 Aggregation is permitted when a defendant engages in a “continuing course of conduct” involving shoplifting.
 For example, if an individual is arrested for shoplifting items from four different stores at the mall during the course of the same afternoon, the prosecutor can add up the retail value of all the items stolen to arrive at the grade of the charge.

-In addition, the shoplifting statute also mandates community service for a first offense, second offense and third offense.
+In addition, the shoplifting statute mandates community service for a first offense, second offense, and third offense.
 A defendant must perform 10 days of community service for a first offense.
-For a second offense, there is 15 days of community service.
+For a second offense, there are 15 days of community service.
 The period of community service is 25 days for a third or subsequent conviction for shoplifting.

 Given the penalties for shoplifting, it is of utmost importance that you hire a criminal defense attorney who can help you avoid the many pitfalls that surround this area of the law.
 Each and every lawyer at the Law Offices of Jonathan F. Marshall is experienced in handling shoplifting charges in NJ including Bergen County, Monmouth County, Hudson County, Camden County, Union County, Middlesex County, Ocean County, Somerset County, Essex County, Mercer County, and Burlington County.